Blog | Investing tips

 First, you need to find out what investments you own, and the number of shares/units you own in each.

 Once you have this information, you’ll need to put it together in one place.
 While some investors build a spreadsheet to do this, it is much easier to use Sharesight to track all your investments in a single place.
-If you don’t have a Sharesight account — take a second to sign-up for a FREE account now — before finishing this article.
+If you don’t have a Sharesight account, take a second to sign up for a free account before finishing this article.

 Paint your financial picture

-Share dividend and fund distributions are often a significant stream of income for Australian investors, particularly among self-funded retirees.
-Records of the income paid is available by running Sharesight’s Taxable Income Report.
-Once you have this information, you can easily calculate the total income received from dividends and distributions.
+Share dividend and fund distributions are a good place to start.
+Records of the income you received during the financial year can be found by running Sharesight’s taxable income report.
+Once you have this information, you can easily calculate your total income from dividends and distributions.

-Taxable Income Report Australia 6 The Taxable Income Report breaks down taxable income into local income (trust and non-trust) and foreign income.
+The taxable income report breaks down taxable income into local income (trust and non-trust) and foreign income.

-Calculating the capital gains on investments from this point is where it starts getting more difficult, as Australia permits multiple methods to calculate capital gains tax on shares.
-Using different sale allocation methods such as first-in first-out (FIFO) and last-in first-out (LIFO) can impact the cost price of the shares sold (and thus the capital gain made) if multiple parcels of shares were purchased over time at different prices.
+It’s also important to note that Australia permits multiple methods to calculate capital gains tax on shares.
+Using different sale allocation methods such as first-in-first-out, highest-in-first-out and last-in-first-out can impact the cost price of the shares sold (and thus the capital gain made) if multiple parcels of shares were purchased throughout the financial year at different prices.

-Fortunately, Sharesight’s Capital Gains Tax Report makes calculating capital gains and losses on investments sold during the year easy.
-Built to Australian Tax Office (ATO) rules, the Capital Gains Tax Report allows investors to calculate the optimum sale allocation method for each holding sold for their individual tax position.
+Fortunately, Sharesight’s capital gains tax report makes it easy to calculate capital gains and losses on investments sold during the year.
+Built to ATO rules, the capital gains tax report allows investors to calculate the optimum sale allocation method for each holding sold for their individual tax position.

 Put yourself in the best tax position